CWN Inclusion and Belonging Policy Statement

 - We will listen and act on any issues, allegations or concerns that are brought to our attention and investigate and address these in a fair and respectful way.

-For any questions on our Diversity and Inclusion policy, provide feedback or report any concerns related to this policy, please contact us at: firstname.lastname@example.org or T: 0330 133 1045 to be directed to either Uma Cresswell, President, CWN or Patricia Galloway, Vice President, CWN or any of our board members as available on our website.
+For any questions on our Inclusion and Belonging policy, provide feedback or report any concerns related to this policy, please contact us at: firstname.lastname@example.org or T: 0330 133 1045 to be directed to either Yvette Forrrester, President, CWN or Patricia Galloway, Vice President, CWN or any of our board members as available on our website.

 CWN may update this policy from time to time.
 Please check this page accordingly to ensure that you are happy with any changes.
 This policy is effective as of 22 April 2020.